fshub-major/.github/profile/README.md

 ### 📝 License

 Most of our projects are released under the MIT License unless otherwise specified.
+See the [LICENSE](LICENSE.md) file for details.

 © 2024 FSHub.
 All rights reserved.